input-output-hk/smart-contract-backend/README.md

 ## Development

+### Docker Compose
+1. Uncomment the volumes for the service you are working on in `docker-compose.yml`
+2. docker-compose up
+3. Run a TypeScript file watcher for live reloading of development changes

-Swagger API documentation at `/docs`
+Swagger API documentation for docker execution engine available at `locahosthost:9000/docs`

 ### Testing
 Unit tests are placed inline within the `src` directory.
 Integration tests are located in the `test` directory for each service.